 Running targeted promotional campaign can be highly profitable – but only if you have enough stock to handle the surge in demand.
-Otherwise, instead of adding to your customer base, you’ll actually do the opposite: you’ll create an army of “anti-brand ambassadors” who’ll criticize and condemn your business on social media, around the water cooler at work, over the proverbial backyard fence…and so on.
-Even worse, many people may actually think that the promotional campaign was a scam to begin with, which will just make them angrier — and more motivated to say and write negative things about your business.
+Otherwise, instead of adding to your customer base, you may actually do the opposite.
+You don’t want to create an army of “anti-brand ambassadors” who’ll criticize and condemn your business on social media, around the water cooler at work, over the proverbial backyard fence…and so on.
+Even worse, people may actually think that your promotional campaign was a scam to begin with, which will just make them angrier — and more motivated to say and write negative things about your business.

 3. Enjoy Preferred Pricing

 As you know, one of the simplest ways to boost your business’s profitability is to lower input costs.
 A business loan allows you to make a larger-than-normal purchase from your supplier(s) – which gives you leverage to negotiate preferred pricing.
 It can also open the door to other perks, including more favorable payment terms (e.g. net 60 or 90 days instead of COD or net 30 days), and it may give you access to preferred pricing for other inventory items.

 If you have large warehouses or storage facilities, using a business loan to purchase inventory can be a shrewd cash flow management move since it will prevent you from having to draw down on your line of credit (LOC) later in the year when sales may be at their seasonal lows.
 Remember: drawing down or utilizing all of your LOC lowers your credit score, which makes your cost of borrowing higher.
 It also eliminates what is probably your best source of “emergency funds”, which puts your business in a vulnerable position – since if you’re desperate for cash to take care of an emergency expense, you’ll certainly pay a premium.

 At Mulligan Funding, we make it simple and straightforward to apply for a working capital loan.